Skip to content

 • Door to door contacts

-• Facilitate Open meetings & Networking.
+• Facilitating Open meetings & Networking.

 General community activities to raise awareness and recruit members (Family Fun Days, Health Promotion Days, community education courses etc.).